TencentARC/ArcNerf/docs/common_trainer.md

 ------------------------------------------------------------------------
 ## Tests
 - Tests for `common` class and `custom` are in `tests`.
-You should implement you tests for `custom` class when needed.
+You should implement your tests for `custom` class when needed.

 - We use unittest.
-You can run `python -m unittest test_file` or `python -m unittest discover test_dir` for unittest.
+You can run
+  - `python -m unittest test_file` on tests in the whole file.
+  - `python -m unittest discover test_dir` on tests in the whole directory.
+  - `python -m unitttest test_dir.test_file.test_method` on test for single func.

 ------------------------------------------------------------------------
 ## Monitor and Progress saver